HarvestAPI/apify-linkedin-profile/README.md

 - Low pricing: $4 per 1k profiles.
 We don't use Apify proxy, to not charge you more.
 - Fast response times deliver data in seconds.
 - No caching, fresh data.
-- Concurrency: this actor works scraping 3 profiles simultaneously
+- Concurrency: this actor works scraping 3 profiles at a time.

 ## How It Works